InnerSourceCommons/roadmap/README.md

 # InnerSource Commons Foundation Public Roadmap

+Our roadmap outlines how we'll empower collaboration through patterns, learning, and community growth.
+RISE with us to shape the future of InnerSource. 🌟

 ## Our Mission
-We empower developers and organizations to apply open collaboration principles in their daily work.
-As the neutral hub and central collaboration space for InnerSource knowledge, we maintain our independence and operate on a lean budget while building a strong, inclusive community and industry partnerships.
+We empower developers and organisations to apply open collaboration principles in their daily work.

+We are the neutral hub and central collaboration space for InnerSource knowledge.
+As such, we maintain our independence and operate on a lean budget.

+We build a strong, inclusive community and industry partnerships.
+Together, we apply open collaboration principles to drive the conversation about InnerSource and steward the InnerSource body of knowledge.

 ## RISE - Our Strategic Goals for 2025

 Our roadmap is aligned with our RISE strategy:

 ### R - Reach New Industries and Regions